 1. Take aim

-The most important part of an effective leaflet campaign starts with a clear idea of who you’re talking to.
+The most important part of an effective flyer campaign starts with a clear idea of who you’re talking to.
 This colours how you approach everything from the leaflet design to the wording and distribution.
 So for instance if you are promoting a club that plays electronic dance music, you know your demographic is going to be 18 – 35, hedonistic and trendy, so you can go mad with flyer designs featuring futuristic fonts, neon colourways and out-there imagery.
 Meanwhile leaflet designs for a pizza restaurant need much broader appeal because everyone likes pizza (right?) and you don’t want to lose potential customers with flyers that are trying to be too clever.

 2. Say it right